 Many people are now using CBD and other Cannabinoids to treat many different ailments & conditions.
-We encourage you as a proud parent to learn all about CBD and all that the Cannabis plant has to offer your pet.
+We encourage you as a proud pet parent to learn all about CBD and all that the Cannabis plant has to offer your pet.

-We offer a wide variety of CBD products for pets including: CBD Dog Treats, CBD Pet Capsules and CBD Pet Tinctures.
+We offer a wide variety of CBD products for pets including: CBD Dog Treats, CBD Pet Capsules, and CBD Pet Tinctures.
 All of them are 3rd party lab tested and vet approved!
 Please refer to our CBD Buyers guide if you are interested in buying CBD products or just visit our CBD Pet Products page.

 How to Prevent Dog Skin Cancer

 Genetics among other factors can result in skin cancer.
-Thus, stopping dog skin cancer can prove impossible.
+Thus, stopping dog skin cancer might prove impossible.
 Exposure to direct sunlight is a factor in your control.
 The dog’s hairless areas such as the abdomen, ear, nose, and paw pads are the most susceptible to sun damage.

 You can minimize sun damage by ensuring your pooch spends time in shady areas when it goes outside.
 Watch out for surfaces like concrete, sand, and asphalt that radiate heat.

 Obsessive licking also has a role in stimulating uncontrollable cell replication.
-Dogs exhibiting this behavior may be suffering from hotspots or seasonal skin allergies that cause itching.
+Dogs exhibiting this behavior may be suffering from hotspots or seasonal skin allergies that cause itchy skin in dogs.
 Home remedies such as oatmeal baths, a favorite among dog owners, can reduce the itchiness.
-You can use coconut oil, Aloe Vera, Neem oil, and olive oil to treat dry, itchy skin.
+You can use coconut oil, aloe vera, neem oil, and olive oil to treat dry, itchy skin.